ertyurk/bugme/readme.md

 # BUGME - Bug orchestration tool

+Disclaimer: Authenticator is working well but authorization is not inplemented yet.
+Please do not use in such environments that can effect you financially.

 ### Summary
 This is a backend application implemented with FastAPI, Mongodb where you can create Users, Brands, Apps and report bugs and add Slack, Clickup integrations like [Shakebugs](https://www.shakebugs.com/) or [Instabug](https://instabug.com/)